GDPR Compliance &

-Given that the existing Data Protection Act was written almost 20 years ago, with the enormity of technological change that has taken place in that time frame, it is easier to appreciate how important the GDPR is.
+Given that the old Data Protection Act was written almost 20 years ago, with the enormity of technological change that has taken place in that time frame, it is easier to appreciate how important the GDPR is.
 Of course it is still not too late to start on this journey of responsibility and accountability for the data collection that your organisation relies on and it is important to understand what the reality could be for many businesses now GDPR compliance has become enforceable.

 elucidate have been working in data protection for many years and have experienced data privacy consultants, industry proven methodologies and have supported a number of organisations and industries in complying with applicable data protection requirements.

 The General Data Protection Regulation depends upon a set of clearly defined concepts and entities to achieve its aim of transparency and application.
 An understanding of these is key to determining the context with which they apply to your business as a Data Controller and possibly a Data Processor also.

 Broadly speaking, if you consider that all of the data protection changes are designed to protect the Data Subjects (you, us and everyone else) and their associated personal data from the potentially disastrous consequences of a data breach it becomes easier to understand from a practical point of view what you should be considering and attempting to achieve from this opportunity.

 The first step in preparing your organisation to comply with the GDPR is to understand exactly where data comes into your organisation, its journey through your organisation, where it resides and who you share it with.
 As a priority, start to question what data your organisation holds on Data Subjects?
 These could be your:

 - Mailing list recipients

 The data is relevant if it could be used to personally identify these individuals.